rudatalab/python-objectcube/README.md

     export OBJECTCUBE_DB_NAME=..
     export OBJECTCUBE_DB_PASSWORD=..

-These variables have sensible defaults, so If you create your PostgreSQL cluster with the above mentioned commands, you don't need to set these variables.

-##Running tests
+# Running tests
+To run the test, you must have PostgreSQL installed.
+If not you must install it.
+For Linux distributions with the Apt package manger, type in the following.

-Currently, for running the test, you must have a running PostgreSQL instance on your machine.
-No worries, the scripts helps with initialising your own cluster and running.
-But you must have PostgreSQL installed.
+The scripts helps with initialising your own cluster

-On most nix-like operating system such as Ubuntu on OS X this step is relatively easy

-For Ubuntu users

     sudo apt-get install postgresql postgresql-contrib postgresql-server-dev-{version or all}

 If this is your local workstation, you should disable PostgreSQL for starting up on boot time.